roomate/Kalman-Filter/README.md

 # Kalman Filter

 ## Description
 The kalman filter is a famous estimation technique to build estimators of the state vector $x$.
-The underlying dynamics and observations schemes are known, but stochastic; perturbed by a gaussian noise with known covariance matrices.
+The underlying dynamics and observations schemes are known, but stochastic; perturbed by a gaussian noise with known covariance matrix.
 Give a look at the [note](note_KF.md) to make yourself a clear idea.

 ## Installation